AUTHORIZED SERVICE TECHNICIAN TRAINING

 How to modify a regulator to ensure if complies with the most recent standards?

 In Tecline Academy we take care to train the best service specialists.
 Tecline “scuba doctors” diagnose and cure your diving regulators, but also advice how to properly maintain your rig for its longevity.
+This is why we designed our unique service technician training program!

 Our multilingual experts conduct the Authorized Service Technician Training in seven languages.